magento/merchdocs/src/system/web-setup-system-configuration.md

 {: .bs-callout-info}
 If your Magento installation is hosted on Adobe Commerce Cloud, see [Install, manage, and upgrade extensions][1].

-Your Marketplace access key is used to synchronize your Magento installation with your Magento account.
+Your Marketplace access key can be used to synchronize your Magento installation with your Magento account.
 After the services are synchronized, you can add extensions, modules, and components using the Web Setup Wizard from the Admin of your store.
 The services remain in sync so you can easily install extensions, as well as keep track of all extensions that you purchase and install.

-If you need help, see [Set Up Your Marketplace Credentials]({% link magento/magento-marketplace-credentials.md %}).
+If you choose not to synchronize your store, you will be required to enter both your public and private keys each time you install an extension or update.

 ![]({% link images/images/magento-marketplace-system-config.png %}){: .zoom}
 _Add Access Keys_

+## Step 1: Retrieve your access key

+1. Log in to your Magento account and go to **Marketplace** > _My Products_ > **Access Keys**.

+    If you need help, see [Set Up Your Marketplace Credentials]({% link magento/magento-marketplace-credentials.md %}).

+1. Keep this browser tab open so you can retrieve your access key in the next step.

-## Synchronize Magento with Your Account
+## Step 2: Synchronize Magento with your account

-1. Log in to the Admin of your Magento store as a user with full administrator rights.
+1. In a new browser tab, log in to the Admin of your Magento store as a user with full administrator rights.

 1. On the _Admin_ sidebar, go to **System** > _Tools_ > **Web Setup Wizard**.